 Click other objects in the graph to display and edit a subset of their common properties in the Property Editor.
 Access and edit more object properties by clicking More Properties to open the Property Inspector.

-that you cannot click, such as a light or a uicontextmenu.
-You must
+cannot click, such as a light or a uicontextmenu.
+You must store the object

 To control the visibility of objects in the graph, you can use the Plot Browser.
 The Plot Browser lists all the axes and plots in the figure.
 The check box next to each object controls the object's visibility.